georgexyz19/georgexyz.com/content/posts/vim-tips.md

 Vim is in a different league comparing to other text editors.
 It does not have some common shortcuts other editors have.
 But some of those shortcuts are so common, it is better to customize vim to support them.
-For example, the command `:saveas` is sometimes very convenient.

 The settings below add `Ctrl+s` shortcut for saving file.
 Command `:update` is like `:write`, but only write when buffer has been modified.